-A key product sold this year by Orbital was the Small Unmanned Aircraft Systems (SUAS) engine supplied to AAI Corporation (AAI), a Textron Inc (NYSE: TXT) company, in USA for use in their Aerosonde® 4.7 Unmanned Aerial Vehicle (UAV).
-The engine uses Orbital's FlexDITM technology enabling spark ignition of military specification kerosene fuels and has been designed to be a lightweight and compact package which enables the end-user increased payload and/or range opportunities.
+A key product sold this year by Orbital was the patented FlexDI[TM] Engine Management System (EMS) for Small Unmanned Aircraft Systems (SUAS) supplied for use by Textron Unmanned Systems (formerly known as AAI Corporation), a division of Textron Inc (NYSE: TXT) (Textron), in their Aerosonde® 4.7 UAV.
+Responsibility for the manufacture of engines for use by Textron was transitioned to its sister company Lycoming Engines in line with Textron's original intent for engine supply, however Orbital is still responsible for the supply of the core technology that enables operation on heavy fuels, the patented FlexDI[TM] EMS.
+The engine uses Orbital's FlexDI[TM] technology enabling spark ignition of military specification kerosene fuels and has been designed to be a lightweight and compact package which enables the end-user increased payload and/or range opportunities.
 The "One-Fuel" policy being adopted by the military for both safety and ease of logistics replaces the use of conventional petrol (or gasoline) fuels used in the past for this application.
-Orbital supplied engines, engine management systems and spare parts worth over \$12,000,000 throughout the financial year.
-Dedicated facilities were commissioned at Orbital's Perth facility to support this program and supply commenced in August 2012.
-Ongoing responsibility for the manufacture of engines for use by AAI is being transitioned to a US based company in line with AAI's original intent for engine supply, however Orbital is still responsible for the supply of the patented FlexDITM EMS.
-This significant advancement in the use of heavy fuels in SUAS has generated further engine design and development opportunities.
+As disclosed on 23 June 2014, Orbital settled the contract dispute with Textron that had led to the impairment of receivables in the half year financial results.
+As a result of the dispute there was a suspension of sales to Textron in the second half of the year.